finbourne/lusid-sdk-java/sdk/docs/AborApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // AborApi apiInstance = apiFactory.build(AborApi.class);

         AborApi apiInstance = ApiFactoryBuilder.build(fileName).build(AborApi.class);
         String scope = "scope_example"; // String | The scope of the Abor to update or insert the properties onto.
         String code = "code_example"; // String | The code of the Abor to update or insert the properties onto.
 Together with the scope this uniquely identifies the Abor.
         Map<String, Property> requestBody = new HashMap(); // Map<String, Property> | The properties to be updated or inserted onto the Abor.
 Each property in   the request must be keyed by its unique property key.
 This has the format {domain}/{scope}/{code} e.g. \"Abor/Manager/Id\". try {
+            // uncomment the below to set overrides at the request level
+            // AborProperties result = apiInstance.upsertAborProperties(scope, code, requestBody).execute(opts);

             AborProperties result = apiInstance.upsertAborProperties(scope, code, requestBody).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {